pachyderm/docs-content/latest/how-tos/project-operations/grant-project-access.md

 ---
 # metadata #
 title:  Grant Project Access
-description: Learn how to grant a user access to a project in {{%productName%}}.
+description: Learn how to grant a user access to a project.
 date:
 # taxonomy #
 tags: ["projects"]